iayti/CleanArchitecture/README.md

 ### WebApi

-This layer is a web api application based on ASP.NET Core 3.1.x.
+This layer is a web api application based on ASP.NET 5.0.x.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ### Logs